 Statutory obligations and controllers

-Understanding processors in data operations
+Understanding processors in processing personal data operations

 The instruction-following principle